hagouchikarim/AirBnB_clone/README.md

 ## ``3-Usage``

-* Start the console in interactive mode:
+* Start the console in the interactive mode:

 ```bash
 $ ./console.py